jagercode/hdf5.net/Hdf5.net.utest/notes.md

 ## Build instructions
 Use Compiler Symbol H5_1_10 for hdf5 1.10.x and H5_1_8 for hdf5 1.8.x.
 (no Cmake yet)

+## Style, naming etc

+Naming: I thing that '*Collection' is outdated and '*List' more appropriate.
+Object Oriented style: Separate datasets from groups as they are inherently different.
+A hierarchy iterator might traverse all the nodes so "Group" and "Dataset" might implement INode.Chlldren where DataSet always returns an empty list of INodes.

 # Reference